 - One official transcript or academic record from each institution attended.
 When the degree you are currently working on is completed, provide a final transcript indicating degree awarded.
 International academic records must be in the original language accompanied by an official English translation.
 Documents must be issued by the school with the official seal/stamp and an official signature(s).

 Mail transcripts to:

 1180 Observatory Drive

 - Three letters of recommendation, submitted through the Graduate School elecronic application form.
 See the Graduate School web link for instructions.
 We prefer recommendations from academic sources.
 If you find it necessary to send paper letters, use the same address as for transcripts (see above).
 More than three letters may be submitted, if needed.

 - GRE test scores are required of all applicants.
-Indicate that test scores be sent to UW-Madison, school code ETS #1846.
-To know whether your scores have arrived, check your Graduate School electronic application, the Test Scores section at the bottom of the page, where your scores will appear. (see FAQ #4)
+Please indicate that test scores be sent to UW-Madison, school code ETS #1846.
+To find out whether your scores have arrived, check your Graduate School electronic application; go to the Test Scores section at the bottom of the page, where your scores will appear. (see FAQ #4)